udacity/nd063-c1-design-for-availability-resilience-and-reliability-project-starter/README.md

 1. From the AWS console - go to the [Route 53 service HealthChecks page](https://console.aws.amazon.com/route53/healthchecks/home?region=us-east-1#/).

 2. Create a health check for the application web service:
- a.
-Name:  C1-WebService-HealthCheck
+ * Name:  C1-WebService-HealthCheck
- b.
-Specify Endpoint By:  Select Domain Name
+ * Specify Endpoint By:  Select Domain Name
- c.
-Domain Name:  Copy and paste the Application URL  DNS name from the end of Exercise 1
+ * Domain Name:  Copy and paste the Application URL  DNS name from the end of Exercise 1
- d.
-Path: Enter the word health
+ * Path: Enter the word health
- e.
-Expand the Advanced Configuration Section
+ * Expand the Advanced Configuration Section
- f.
-Select String Matching: Select Yes
+ * Select String Matching: Select Yes
- g.
-Search String: Enter **Application health STATUS=UP**
+ * Search String: Enter **Application health STATUS=UP**
- h.
-Hit **Next**, and **Do not setup an Alarm**.
+ * Hit **Next**, and **Do not setup an Alarm**.
- i.
-Create the Health Check
+ * Create the Health Check

 See an Example below: